 The Rules Of Free Bets: At a Glance

 Having said that sometimes there IS such a thing as a free lunch, it’s worth noting that the bookmakers won’t buy you three courses, coffee and wine as well.
 All free bets have various terms and conditions attached and these are generally to avoid abuse of their generosity.
-The most obvious point is that you won’t just be able to withdraw your money; a free bet is exactly that, a free bet, not money for you to withdraw and get drunk on; wait until your bet wins to do that!
+The most obvious point is that you won’t just be able to withdraw your money; a free bet is exactly that, a free bet, not money for you to withdraw and spend at the local chippy.

-Other things to look out for, although these terms are far less common, are that certain sports or types of bet (particularly in-play bets) may be excluded, only accumulators may count, or only win singles count (as opposed to accumulators and each way bets).
+Other things to look out for, although these terms are far less common, are that certain sports or types of bet (particularly in-play bets) may be excluded, only accumulators may count, or only single bets count (as opposed to accumulators and each way bets).

 Who Has the Best Free Bet?